kleelab-bch/HoloNet/README.md

     ``git clone https://github.com/kleelab-bch/HoloNet``

 * Prepare the dataset as mat file and copy to the ``Data`` folder.
   * The training data has been uploaded.
-Please unzip the All_data file to access the data.
+Please unzip the All_Data file to access the data.
   * If the user wants to use their own data, please put it in the ``Data`` folder.
 * Follow the order of codes
   * Run ``main.py`` to get the model and prediction results for classification or regression.